NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ## Hookup Callouts

+Many of the various electronic components and systems this controller is designed to work with may have specific setup procedures and/or wiring requirements.
+While advanced users may find this section a refresher at best, the below callouts are highlighted in order to help prevent device damage and ensure proper controller operation.

+### General

 * The recommended Vcc power supply and logic level is 5v, with most newer MCUs restricted to 3.3v.
   * There are many devices that are 3.3v only and not 5v tolerant.
 Check your IC's datasheet for details.
 * 5v device output pins that interface with any 3.3v device input pins that are not 5v tolerant (such as a 5v AVR interfacing with a 3.3v-only [serial ESP-AT WiFi module](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/), or a 3.3v MCU interfacing with a 5v analog sensor), will require a bi-directional logic level converter/shifter to use, especially for any high-speed digital data transfer lines.